logux/core/README.md

 ## Event

 Logux event is a simple JS object.
-There is only one mondatory property, `type`.
+There is only one mandatory property, `type`.
 Logux events is very similar to Redux actions.

 ```js